Deltares/Wflow.jl/docs/src/config.md

 starttime = 2000-01-01T00:00:00                 # optional, default from forcing NetCDF
 time_units = "days since 1900-01-01 00:00:00"   # optional, this is default value
 timestepsecs = 86400                            # optional, default from forcing NetCDF
+dir_input = "data/input"                        # optional, default is the path of the TOML
+dir_output = "data/output"                      # optional, default is the path of the TOML
 ```

 ## Model section